 5. Start Your Coaching Business

-Here are the major things you need to prepare for business:
+Here are the major things you need to prepare for when starting a life coaching business or any type of coaching business:

 a) Create Your Business Name